A Linear Fractional Transformation Model and Calibration Method for Light Field Camera: Abstract

 \section{Abstract}

-Accurate calibration of internal parameters is a crucial yet challenging prerequisite for 3D reconstruction using light field cameras.
-In this paper, we propose a linear fractional transformation(LFT) parameter $\alpha$ to decoupled the main lens and micro lens array (MLA).
-The proposed method includes an analytical solution based on least squares, followed by nonlinear refinement.
-The method for detecting features from the raw images is also introduced.
-Experimental results on both physical and simulated data have verified the performance of proposed method.
-Based on proposed model, the simulation of raw light field images becomes faster, which is crucial for data-driven deep learning methods.
-The corresponding code can be obtained from the author's website.
+Accurate intrinsic calibration is a crucial yet challenging prerequisite for 3D reconstruction using light field cameras.
+Existing calibration models typically analyze the main lens and micro lens array (MLA) in a coupled manner, resulting in high complexity and a large number of parameters.
+In this paper, we propose a linear fractional transformation (LFT) model that introduces a single parameter $\alpha$ to decouple the imaging processes of the main lens and the MLA.
+A dedicated matrix $\mathbf{H}_\alpha$ is designed to characterize the MLA projection, enabling the main lens and the MLA to be calibrated independently.
+The proposed calibration method consists of an analytical least-squares solution for $\mathbf{H}_\alpha$, followed by joint nonlinear refinement of all intrinsic parameters.
+Experimental results on both physical datasets and simulated data demonstrate that the proposed method achieves a mean translation error of $2.1\%$, outperforming the state-of-the-art, while maintaining sub-pixel reprojection accuracy.
+The complete codebase, including a light field simulator based on the proposed model, is openly available to the research community.